 - The Chair of Governors can be contacted via the school.
-Correspondence needs to be addressed to the Chair of Governors, Alverton Primary School, Toltuff Crescent, Alverton, Penzance, TR18 4QD and should be marked as confidential. - The school has a Complaints Policy which can be found on the school website www.alverton.org.uk - Contact the Special Educational Needs panel at County Hall Truro, Treyew Road, Truro, Cornwall TR1 3AY
+Correspondence needs to be addressed to the Chair of Governors, Alverton School, Toltuff Crescent, Alverton, Penzance, TR18 4QD and should be marked as confidential. - The school has a complaints policy which can be found on the school website www.alverton.cornwall.sch.uk. - Contact the Special Educational Needs panel at County Hall Truro, Treyew Road, Truro, Cornwall TR1 3AY